 We don’t know what the future holds for certain.
-But wouldn’t be nice to just have a sneak peek for the coming year?
-If you’re in a Japanese Shinto or Buddhist shrine, you can try your luck in drawing Japanese fortune telling papers or the Omikuji.
+But wouldn’t it be nice to just have a sneak peek for the coming year?
+If you’re in a Japanese Shinto or Buddhist shrine, you can try your luck in drawing Japanese fortune-telling papers or the Omikuji.

 Omikuji (translated as a “sacred lot”) are pieces of paper that predict the fortune of the person in aspects such as:

 - 願事 (negaigoto) – one’s wish or desire

 - 待人 (machibito) – a person being waited for

 - 相場 (sōba) – market speculation